No passwords, No popups, No cost

 February 1, 2017

 Q. I have 3 different size ball gauges (21 mm, 25 mm, 28 mm) used for what we refer to as a ball drop test to check for the ID to be in spec. (plastics manufacturing plant)?
 I've currently got a good amount of each of these ball gauges, all solid stainless steel, and we are constantly having the balls mixed up by the operators.
 I am looking into having these finished in a way that they would be easily distinguishable.
 I would need something durable, as these are used upwards of 600 times a day.
 I can't risk any type of coating that would possibly leave debris of any sort in the part.
-Also, the dropped into a metal trough from about 3 feet high.
+Also, they're dropped into a metal trough from about 3 feet high.
 Any suggestions?

 Jordan Hamblen